Interview by Jade McSorley

 There is one person who makes these important decisions and proves significant in establishing that perfect yogic balance between restoration and exploration, and that is the Host.
-After staying at Summersalt Yoga on Vis Island, one of Croatia’s beautiful islands, we chatted to Founder and the perfect hostess, Milda Urban, who manages the retreat along with her partner, Mario Tomasovic.
-We discovered her ethos on running her own yoga retreat, her views on sustainability not only within the healthy meals she cooks herself, but also in her mindful regard to the community around her.
+After staying at Summersalt Yoga on Vis Island, one of Croatia’s beautiful islands, we chatted with Founder and the perfect hostess, Milda Urban, who manages the retreat along with her partner, Mario Tomasovic.
+We discovered her ethos on running her own yoga retreat, her views on sustainability not only within the healthy meals she cooks herself but also in her mindful regard to the community around her.

 Tell us about Summersalt Yoga on Vis Island, How did it begin?
 What are your hopes from guests when they attend one of your retreats?

 I’ve started Summersalt Yoga right before the wave of retreats had taken over the world.
 I wanted to put together three of my passions – travel, the Mediterranean and my new found passion of yoga.
 Living in Croatia, I had a perfect spot for all that, especially on the peaceful island of Vis that’s so beautiful; it offers so much to discover and at the same time is a perfect setting for a serene holiday, self-reflection and of course, yoga.
 That’s my hope for all of the guests – for them to experience both the balance and wholeness of the yoga and meditation practice, as well as to awaken the explorers within them.

 Why Croatia as a destination?
 What is so special about Vis, in particular?